 In early 2015, only a few western countries retained a term of imprisonment for blasphemy.
 These countries were: Iceland (a sentence of jail for up to 3 months), Denmark (up to 4 months), Malta (up to 6 months), New Zealand (up to a year), Canada (up to two years), Poland (up to two years), Germany (up to three years), and Greece (up to three years).
-Iceland repealed its blasphemy law on 2nd July 2015 and Denmark on 2nd June 2017, and Canada on 13 December 2018.
+Since early 2015, Iceland repealed its blasphemy law on 2nd July 2015, Malta in July 2016, Denmark on 2nd June 2017, and Canada on 13 December 2018.

 In the Freedom of Thought 2014 report, New Zealand has a rating of severe discrimination because New Zealand allows imprisonment for blasphemy.

-Since 2008, the United Kingdom, Norway, the Netherlands,
+Since 2008, the England and Wales, Norway, the Netherlands,

-Iceland, Malta, France, and Denmark have repealed their blasphemy laws.
+Iceland, Malta, France, Denmark, and Canada have repealed their blasphemy laws.